-Bill Clinton gives impassioned eulogy at McGuinness funeral
+Bill Clinton gives impassioned eulogy at Martin McGuinness' funeral

 Trump visit

-Clinton also alluded to the current Irish prime minister's recent visit to the White House where he spoke about the importance of immigration at an event attended by President Donald Trump
+Clinton also alluded to the current Irish Prime Minister's recent visit to the White House, where he spoke about the importance of immigration at an event attended by President Donald Trump

-"As an American, I have to say a special word of appreciation to the sitting Taoiseach for what he said in the United States on St Patrick Day on behalf of the Irish immigrants," Clinton told those gathered at the funeral.
+"As an American, I have to say a special word of appreciation to the sitting Taoiseach for what he said in the United States on St. Patrick's Day on behalf of the Irish immigrants," Clinton told those gathered at the funeral.

 Lifelong goal?
 End British rule